-NEWPORT, R.I. - The U.S. Naval War College’s (NWC) College of Distance Education (CDE) hosted their NWC at Naval Postgraduate School (NPS) graduation in a virtual ceremony honoring 101 students on Dec.
-10.
+NEWPORT, R.I. - The U.S. Naval War College’s (NWC) College of Distance Education (CDE) hosted their NWC at Naval Postgraduate School (NPS) graduation in a virtual ceremony honoring 69 students on March 18.

-The class gathered virtually to hear remarks from Rear Admiral Shoshana Chatfield, Naval War College president
+The class gathered virtually to hear remarks from Rear Admiral Shoshana Chatfield, Naval War College president.